RarelyCharlie/rarelycharlie.github.io/books.md

 A journalist investigates the reasons for the recent huge increase in mental illness in America.

+#### Allen Frances (2014) _Saving Normal: An Insider's Revolt against Out-of-Control Psychiatric Diagnosis, DSM-5, Big Pharma, and the Medicalization of Ordinary Life_

+An influential psychiatrist warns us how diagnostic inflation is leading society towards thinking that everyone is mentally ill and no one is normal.

 #### Johann Hari (2018) _Lost Connections: Uncovering the Real Causes of Depression and the Unexpected Solutions_

 A journalist and storyteller explores some of the causes of depression, anxiety and addiction.
 The unexpected solutions include what 7 Cups was created to do.